 Always gamble responsibly!

+It's a good point.
 With some people, you'll know it's not meant to be, pre-flop.
-No question about it: these people you meet are not for you.
+No question about it: these people are not for you.
 With them, you forfeit right away and wait to be dealt a better hand.
 On the flip-side, when people are absolutely fabulous, you bet on them instantly.
 As they continue to impress, you stick around for the turn.
 (Things start heating up!)
-If you remain lucky still, you continue on to the river, followed by the showdown, when everyone's cards are on the table.
+If you remain lucky still, you continue to the river, followed by the showdown, when everyone's cards are on the table.
 Now things are pretty intense and emotional, and you start having expectations for how you want your game to turn out.
-Be mindful that that while you have the option of folding at any time with these people too, the longer you stay in the game with them, the more invested you become.
-So play smart.
+Be mindful that while you have the option of folding at any time with these people too, the longer you stay in the game with them, the more invested you become.

 Playing becomes harder when someone deals you a mediocre hand.
 These are people you're intrigued by—they show their cards and you like them, so you want to see more cards.
 Although, you're not entirely sure what your odds are with them if you continue playing.
-Suddenly you're confused.
-At this point you start questioning everything.
-Now other people may start to see things more clearly than you do, so you begin to notice the pouring-in of outside relationship advice.
+You're confused, so you start to question everything.
+Other people may see things more clearly than you do at this point, so you may begin to notice the pouring-in of outside relationship advice.
 But let's face it: if you were betting $1,000,000, you'd fold a mediocre hand without thinking twice.

-As you continue playing rounds in any relationship (or lack thereof), pause to reconsider whether or not you're "all in" (i.e. betting with your heart).
-If not, step away from the game to regroup until your intentions are clearer, else you may end up making irrational decisions you'll later regret.
-When you're playing for authentic reasons, you start to notice your decisions becoming more natural—even automatic—because you finally have your own interests in mind, especially with so much at stake.
+As you continue playing rounds in any relationship (or lack thereof), pause to reconsider whether or not you're "all in" (i.e., betting with your heart).
+If not, step away from the game to regroup until your intentions are clear, else you may end up making irrational decisions you'll later regret.
+When you're playing for authentic reasons, you start to notice your decisions becoming more natural—even automatic—because you finally have your own interests in mind when you realize how much is at stake.
 After all, your heart is worth a million bucks!
 Play this way, and no matter what happens in the end, you still end up winning the jackpot.

 Internationally-acclaimed Polish street artist, SAINER, and his partner, Bezt, collectively known as Etam Cru (meaning "whatever" or "I don't care"), create epic, large-scale murals that depict Eastern European folklore and mysticism and blend them with humor, sarcasm and surrealistic fantasy.
 They have created works all over the world, some spanning buildings ten stories high.
 They received international attention for the piece, "Moonshine", displayed in Richmond, VA.